Fatigue monitoring: Which metrics should we be tracking?

 Lastly, practitioners should be aware of the limitations when interpreting published data and utilising methods implemented in the scientific world as they may provide little information to the real-world scenario.

 “My first comment is aimed at a statement made by the authors in this study.
-The authors suggested that even when a player is not fully recovered, he/she can still perform at a similar level as they can when they’re fully recovered.
+The authors suggested that even when a player is not fully recovered, they can still perform at a similar level as they can when they’re fully recovered.
 This comment demonstrates the limited importance of monitoring fatigue.

 In my experience, self-reported tools (e.g. wellness questionnaires) still provide the most meaningful information on how a player feels.
-Importantly, education is a key component for these tools in order to produce valid data.
+Importantly, education is a key component of these tools in order to produce valid data.
 From an injury prevention perspective, these self-reported tools can be combined with measures of muscular and joint health (e.g. knee-to-wall test, Lasègue’s test, etc.).
-Some of these tests should be implemented for the entire squad, whilst others should be individualised according to individual’s injury history and playing position.
+Some of these tests should be implemented for the entire squad, whilst others should be individualised according to the individual’s injury history and playing position.

-In order to monitor the athlete’s levels of neuromuscular fatigue, practitioners can select 1-2 tests that are commonly involved in their training programmes (e.g. 10-m sprint, CMJ, squat mean velocity, etc.).
+In order to monitor the athlete’s levels of neuromuscular fatigue, practitioners can select 1-2 tests that are commonly involved in their training programmes (e.g. 10 m sprint, CMJ, squat mean velocity, etc.).
 In order to have a more comprehensive indicator of fatigue, these performance results should be combined with the self-reported measures.

 Fatigue monitoring measures should only be obtained when there is an actual possibility that practitioners will make changes to the programme based on the data.
-These changes can include a reduction in training load (e.g. decrease the number of high-intensity meters performed, increase on the number of reps in the tank on the gym session, etc.), a reduction on the number of sessions (e.g. 1 instead of 2 field sessions), a delay on the start of the day (e.g. if the fatigue is associated with poor/reduced sleep), or an increase in the recovery modalities and focus on recovery.
+These changes can include a reduction in training load (e.g. decrease in the number of high-intensity meters performed, an increase in the number of reps in the tank on the gym session, etc.), a reduction in the number of sessions (e.g. 1 instead of 2 field sessions), a delay on the start of the day (e.g. if the fatigue is associated with poor/reduced sleep), or an increase in the recovery modalities and focus on recovery.
 It’s also worth understanding that if the athletes feel the test data is not being used for anything meaningful, they will often lose motivation to perform the test maximally, thus harming the data.
 So, make sure the data you collect is meaningful.”

 Want to learn more?